Imaginary scaling invariance of the one-loop effective potential: Acknowledgments

 The authors thank Per Osland for his interest at the beginning of this project.
 B.G. thanks Apostolos Pilaftsis and Jochum van der Bij for inspiring remarks.
-P.M.F. is supported by \textit{Funda\c c\~ao para a Ci\^encia e a Tecnologia} (FCT) through contracts UIDB/00618/2020, UIDP/00618/2020, CERN/FIS-PAR/0025/2021 and 2024.03328.CERN.
-The work of B.G. is supported in part by the National Science Centre (Poland) as a research project 2023/49/B/ST2/00856.
+P.M.F. is supported by \textit{Funda\c c\~ao para a Ci\^encia e a Tecnologia} (FCT) through Contracts No. UIDB/00618/2020, No. UIDP/00618/2020, No. CERN/FIS-PAR/0025/2021, and No. 2024.03328.CERN.
+The work of B.G. is supported in part by the National Science Centre (Poland) as a research Project No. 2023/49/B/ST2/00856.